Location: Siena & San Gimignano, Italy

-Italy will serve as the backdrop for design and devotion.
-Two new courses have been developed specifically for this program by David Dinehart, PhD and Fr.
-Joseph Farrell, OSA, in order to fully explore Tuscany within the context of architecturally significant structures and the life of St. Augustine.
+Italy will serve as the backdrop for design and devotion, yet again, due to popular demand.
+Two courses have been developed specifically for this program by David Dinehart, PhD and Fr.
+Joseph Mostardi, OSA, in order to fully explore Tuscany within the context of architecturally significant structures and the life of St. Augustine.

-Students enroll in both courses for a total of six credits:
+Students are required to enroll in both courses for a total of six credits:

-CEE4607: Special Topics in Civiil Engineering: Italian Architecture and Engineering
+CEE4607: Special Topics in Civil Engineering - Italian Architecture and Engineering

-Qualitative and quantitative study of architectural structural systems, including buildings, domes, arches, and towers; historical review of architecturally significant structures, many related to St. Augustine’ insights of sturcutral analysis’ comparative structural types and force flow’ structural and architectural use of building materials.
+Qualitative and quantitative study of architectural structural systems, including buildings, domes, arches, and towers; historical review of architecturally significant structures, many related to St. Augustine insights of structural analysis, comparative structural types, force flow, and structural and architectural use of building materials.
 This course is intended for civil engineering students entering their junior or senior year.

-This is a three credit course that can be counted as a technical or free elective.
-Pre-requisite: CEE2106 or equivalent.
+This is a three-credit course that can be counted as a technical or free elective.
+Pre-requisite: Mechanics II, CEE2103 Mechanics of Solids, or equivalent.

-THL2790: Themes in Patristic Studies - Augustine and the Tuscan Hermits’ of the Order of St. Augustine
+THL2790: Augustine and the Tuscan Hermits’ of the Order of St. Augustine

 An investigation into fundamental themes in the thought of the 4th century North African Bishop, Augustine of Hippo, and how those themes developed through the centuries.
 Emphasis will be given to the 13th century Mendicant Movement and the establishment of the Order of the Brothers of the Hermits of St. Augustine.
 Particular attention will be paid to Augustine’s Monastic Ideal, The Rule of St. Augustine, The Mendicant Movement, The Tuscan Hermits, and Augustine’s influence in contemporary issues of Spirituality.

-Coursework will begin at VU on Monday, May 14 and will proceed through the week.
-Students will complete the last two weeks of coursework in Italy.
+Coursework will begin via Distance-learning on Tuesday, May 27 and will proceed through the week.
+Students will complete the remaining coursework in Italy.